shadabahmed/multi_config/README.md

 how to do that.
 The parameter for `establish_connection` would be the namespaced key for you config.

 ## Versions
 All versions require Rails 3.0.x and higher.
+Tested for Rails 4

 ## Roadmap

 1. Add support for generators where you can specify which db file to use in the rails generate command.
 Would mitigate the need to manually modify migrations.
-2. Support for Rails 4

 ## Contributing to `multi_config`